adamszaruga/modules/readme.md

 var myModule = require('./modules/addNumbers.js');
 ```

-Let's try some exercises to get us comfortable with require() statements:
+Let's try some exercises to get us comfortable with require() statements.
+Each exercise below has a corresponding folder in this repository.

 1) Write an run a program that requires 3 files that execute a console.log() statement
 	- This should prove that those files get run